aitcheno/dms1_blog/posts/blog-post-w02s2.md

 I've written the music so that the final chord will lead directly into the opening chord of the second half, so that the change is not so jarring.
 Put simply, I want the first half to be reflective and pensive, and the second half to be triumphant and hopeful, as such I have written the music to indicate that change in tone.

 Just a quick analysis of the piece I've written:
-The first half (melancholic):
+The first half - melancholic
 - Single instrument = lonely
 - Ambiguous key at times and lack of steady pulse = uncertainty

-The second half (triumphant, hopeful)
+The second half - triumphant, hopeful
 - Major key = happy
 - I used I II IV progression because to me it sounds very hopeful to me
 - Steady pulse = certainty